Tree pyramidal adaptive importance sampling: Adaptive importance sampling with tree pyramids

 \section{Adaptive importance sampling with tree pyramids}

-As discussed in Section~\ref{sec:intro}, Importance Sampling (IS) methods focus on approximating unknown values (of an arbitrary function $f(x)$) such as expected value, variance, skewness, etc. of an unknown PDF $\pi$.
-Those computations often involve intractable integrals like:
+As discussed in Section~\ref{sec:intro}, IS methods focus on approximating unknown values (of an arbitrary function $f(x)$) such as expected value, variance or skewness of an unknown PDF $\pi$.
+Those computations often involve intractable integrals that are approximated with a Monte Carlo estimator built sampling from $\pi$: